RobertFranz415/VolunteerHub/prototyping.md

 ![Prototype HE 6 revised](https://user-images.githubusercontent.com/6775270/169417822-e2357a89-56b5-4363-b7b1-9b51c29c3f79.jpg)

 ### Problem 7
 Problem: The search bar is missing a search action button.
-This may be necessary to make it more accessible. - Duy, Kris
+This may be necessary to make it more accessible.

 Screenshot of original:
 <img width="268" alt="Prototype HE 7 orig" src="https://user-images.githubusercontent.com/6775270/169417866-11d2b179-8368-4849-88ef-6330a16372f9.png">